Mr123keelos/Win11PerformanceApp-Python/README.md

 # Windows 11 Performance Application - Python Edition
-- Windows Performance Application recoded in Python
+- Windows Performance Application recoded in Python with only the tweaks applied on my PC plus many more!

 # Requirements
 - Windows with admin privileges (to allow the program to make system changes)